skeeto/skeeto.github.com/_posts/2014-01-27-Emacs-Lisp-Object-Finalizers.markdown

 uuid: 48023a80-358c-39b4-371b-d74dfb248897
 ---

+***Update**: Emacs 25.1 (released Sept.
+2016) formally introduced finalizers to Emacs Lisp.
+This article is left here for historical purposes.

 **Problem**: You have a special resource, such as a buffer or process, associated with an Emacs Lisp object which is not managed by the garbage collector.
 You want this resource to be cleaned up when the